CityOfLosAngeles/dot-planner/README.md

 #### Remove postgres v9.3
 As mentioned earlier, you'll need to upgrade postgres.
 Cloud9 installs v9.3 by default, but this project uses the `jsonb` datatype and thus requires v9.4.  _Note: run ```sudo service postgresql stop``` to stop postgres if postgres is currently running._

-Run the following command to remove postgres:
+Run the following command to remove postgres (_note: the dollar sign (`$`) indicates the command line in Linux and is not meant to be typed as part of the command_):

 ```
 $ sudo apt-get --purge remove postgresql\*